 In 1998, Branch was one of five firms in the United States selected to represent the State of New Mexico in massive Superfund cleanup and damage litigation.
 The first lawsuit was filed on behalf of the State in October 1999, for what is referred to as the South Valley Superfund cleanup site.

 Branch Law Firm attorneys represented approximately seven hundred men and women for whom the anorexia-inducing drug known as Fen-Phen was prescribed.
-Most, if not all, of these drugs, were sold under the brand names Pondimin or Redux and were formulated, manufactured, sold and distributed by American Home Products and their wholly owned subsidiary, Wyeth-Ayerst.
+Most, if not all, of these drugs, were sold under the brand names Pondimin or Redux and were formulated, manufactured, sold, and distributed by American Home Products and their wholly-owned subsidiary, Wyeth-Ayerst.

 The Branch Law Firm was also involved in representing clients nationally over the pedicle screws used mainly in back surgery (back plate cases) and in litigation against Telectronics over defective wiring in pacemakers.

 For over five years, the Branch Law Firm represented several hundred men and women for whom the diabetic drug known as Rezulin was prescribed.
-Manufactured, sold and distributed by the defendant, Warner-Lambert which was subsequently purchased by Pfizer in 2000, this drug caused severe liver damage.
+Manufactured, sold, and distributed by the defendant, Warner-Lambert which was subsequently purchased by Pfizer in 2000, this drug caused severe liver damage.
 These cases were consolidated as MDL No. 1348 under Judge Lewis A. Kaplan, USDC SDNY.
 The Branch Law Firm participated in multiple depositions and researched volumes of documents in connection with the successful settlement of this litigation.

 Turner W. Branch and the Branch Law Firm were active participants in the MDL Number 1657 Vioxx Product Liability Litigation Settlement.
-Mr. Branch was appointed by the Honorable U.S. District Judge Eldon Fallen as the state liaison counsel for New Mexico, and then went on to serve on the Plaintiffs' Steering Committee before the Honorable Judge Higbee of Atlantic City, New Jersey on a more than 500 cases that are pending in the state of New Jersey.
+Mr. Branch was appointed by the Honorable U.S. District Judge Eldon Fallen as the state liaison counsel for New Mexico, and then went on to serve on the Plaintiffs’ Steering Committee before the Honorable Judge Higbee of Atlantic City, New Jersey on more than 500 cases that are pending in the state of New Jersey.

-The Branch Law Firm has been instrumental in working with experts, cardiologists, internists and general practice physicians in their continued quest to prove the relationship between Vioxx use and injuries (including death).
+The Branch Law Firm has been instrumental in working with experts, cardiologists, internists, and general practice physicians in their continued quest to prove the relationship between Vioxx use and injuries (including death).
 The quest and challenge carry on as The Branch Law Firm readies its cases for global settlement submission on behalf of their clients.
 Also, Turner W. Branch has spoken to attorneys throughout the U.S. about Vioxx and has attended all hearings in New Jersey with The Honorable Judge Carol Higbee who is overseeing the New Jersey Vioxx cases.
 He has attended MDL 1657 PSC meetings in the Eastern District of New Orleans and had a member of the firm living in New Orleans, Louisiana so as to enable her geographical presence to be in attendance at the MDL hearings in which negotiations regarding the Vioxx global settlement were finalized during 2007 and 2008.
-The Branch Law Firm continues to pursue and to look at the various phases of the settlement, the settlement itself and the interrelationship of the Canons of Professional Responsibility, as well as all other ethical requirements, rules and regulations in virtually all 50 states.
-It is a bare bones summary of The Branch Law Firm's participation and activity in Vioxx litigation over the past six years.
-The time, work and effort continue to be enormous, as well as expensive.
+The Branch Law Firm continues to pursue and to look at the various phases of the settlement, the settlement itself, and the interrelationship of the Canons of Professional Responsibility, as well as all other ethical requirements, rules, and regulations in virtually all 50 states.
+It is a bare-bones summary of The Branch Law Firm’s participation and activity in Vioxx litigation over the past six years.
+The time, work, and effort continues to be enormous, as well as expensive.